 Once these monsoon-related problems are tackled, it is easy to decorate and style our homes with accessories that are just perfect for monsoons like plants, blooms, aroma candles, quilts, colorful furnishing and spices.
 Here’s how.

 One more way to make a home smell divine is to use spices.
 Spices can be used to decorate our homes too.
-A coffee table is a place where we can show our creativity and can easily bring about the change according to the season or according to the theme.
-Here is how spices can be displayed in a beautiful way on the coffee table of the living room.
-Few cinnamon sticks and a candle can do the magic, arranging the cinnamon sticks all around the candle and securing them with beaded or plain twine will create a whimsical arrangement.
-When the candle will be lit it will make your space smell divine.
+A coffee table is a place where we can show our creativity and can easily bring about change according to the season or according to the theme.
+Here is how spices can be displayed in a beautiful way on the coffee table in the living room.
+A few cinnamon sticks and a candle can do the magic, arranging the cinnamon sticks all around the candle and securing them with beaded or plain twine will create a whimsical arrangement.
+When the candle is lit it will make your space smell divine.
 One more way to add spice to your decor is a whole array of spices in a bowl or tray with some tea lights on a coffee table.
-To add some height you can use glass jar instead of bowl and tray to display all the spices.
+To add some height you can use a glass jar instead of a bowl and tray to display all the spices.

 Don’t shy away from putting up some seashells and conch to bring in the monsoon vibes.
 Place some good books on the coffee table to read and you are ready to put your feet up, curl up on the couch and pretend you are on the hills or at the beach 🙂